-ACTION: It was moved and seconded to approve the Minutes taken at the July 10-11, 1998, meeting of the Council, making the one correction mentioned.
+ACTION: It was moved and seconded to approve the Minutes taken during the July 9-10, 1999, meeting of the Council with an Addendum added to the Minutes.
 The motion carried unanimously.

-REPORT OF THE PRESIDENT J. Lorin Mason, Jr., M.D.
+REPORT OF THE BUDGET Hugh E. Stephenson, Jr., M.D.